 ARTICLE VIII — VACANCIES & REMOVAL

 Section 1.
 Vacancies

-Within 60 days of a vacancy the Board shall, by appointment, fill all Trustee and Officer positions.
+Within 60 days of a vacancy the Board may, by appointment, fill all Trustee and Officer positions.
 Such appointments shall be until the next regular election at which time the Membership shall elect for the balance of the term.
 No appointment made pursuant to this Article is void or invalid for lack of a quorum of Trustees.

 Section 2.
 Removal